barryclark/jekyll-now/_posts/2017-11-11-Raspberry-Pi-Experiments-Part-1.md

                             this.playerColor = this.colorService.GetRandomColor();
                             break;
                         default:
+                            // noop
                             break;
                     }

+                    // 6.
+Do some logging

                     console.log('Got button press in the direction: ', direction);
                     console.log("Current X: " + this.x);
                     console.log("Current Y: " + this.y);

-                    this.ResetMatrix();
+                    // 7.
+Reseting the Matrix and player position after handling inputs this.ResetMatrix();
                     this.SetCurrentPosition(this.x, this.y);

+                    // 8.
+Updating the hardware LED state with the
+                    //    current internal pixelMatrix state
                     senseLed.setPixels(this.pixelMatrix);
                 });
             });